MikeJPage/Capstone-Project/Project-Ideas.md

 This project would aim to try and predict football performance based on a range of different in-game metrics.

 **Data:** I will use data from the [Football Events dataset](https://www.kaggle.com/secareanualin/football-events) available on Kaggle.
-The dataset is the result of webscraping different text data sources.